justnonamenoname/lifeticle/readme.txt

 Even if there is an undiscovered phenomenon between the known phenomenon and the reverse influence, its discovery would shift its position in the chain from the side of the reverse influence to the other side.

-Term Life

-The term Life does not have a precise definition and the term will be redefined.
-Life will mean the presence of an active subject/phenomenal consciousness/so-called observer/lifeticle.
-Without it, the organism will be called a biorobot.

 Reverse effect

 If you take a lifeticle and a random world around it that creates random feelings,